Where To Celebrate A Birthday In Your 30s

 The days of dancing on tables at Kiki on the River while accidentally impaling an overpriced octopus tentacle with your stilleto are over.
 But that doesn’t mean you don’t deserve an excellent waterfront view (plus food that’s actually good) to celebrate being a proud tricenarian.
 For that, Amara is a safe bet.
 The uninterrupted view of Biscayne Bay is the best part about this place, but the mostly-seafood menu is close behind.
 Get the arroz verde, a great cilantro rice you mix with an egg yolk.
 The grilled whole yellowtail, grouper ceviche, and yuca cheese puffs should be on the table as well, along with the eyeglasses you now need to read the menu.

-Lagniappe is a great choice if all your friends are super unreliable, and you don’t want to deal with the possibility of making a reservation for eight only to have three people show up.
-With this Edgewater wine bar, you can just send a group text that says, “We’ll be at Lagniappe, anyone can come.”
-Just arrive a bit early to snag one of the larger tables in Lagniappe’s backyard.
+Lagniappe works great if all your friends are super unreliable and you don’t want to deal with the possibility of making a reservation for six only to have three people actually show up.
+With this Edgewater wine bar, you can send a group text that says, “We’ll be at Lagniappe, anyone can come.”
+Just arrive early to snag one of the larger tables in Lagniappe’s backyard.
 Then, it’s a refreshingly low-stress affair: grab multiple bottles of wine, order several cheese plates, and pay for none of it, because it is your birthday.
 Just please do try to come early, or else you will spend the night battling with 20-somethings over plastic chairs.

-Cote is a great birthday restaurant if you still want a fun, blowout meal with absolutely zero risk of seeing sparklers being carried through the dining room.
+Cote is the birthday reservation to make if you still want a blowout meal with absolutely zero risk of seeing sparklers being carried through the dining room.
 The atmosphere in the Design District Korean steakhouse is sexy—but in a way that feels appropriate for sophisticated adults such as yourself.
 The lighting is dim and the music is just shy of being too loud.
 And the food?
 Incredible.
-The amazing steak you should definitely order (the $58 Butcher’s Feast is a good bet) is cooked on a grill in the middle of the table by the stunningly efficient staff.
+The amazing steak you should definitely order (the $68 Butcher’s Feast tasting menu is the way to go here) is cooked on a grill in the middle of the table by the stunningly efficient staff.
 It’s a fun, memorable dining experience that will make you feel mature, and temporarily distract you from the fact that you still ask your parents to explain the concept of co-pay to you once a year.